-Note: We do not recommend submitting your main site feed to podcast directories such as Apple Podcasts.
-Podcast directories work best with feeds that do not have regular blog posts mixed in.
+Note that it’s not recommended to submit your main site feed (e.g. “yourdomain/feed”) to podcast directories.
+These directories work best with feeds that only contain podcast episodes and not regular blog posts.

 Do not allow other plugins to modify podcast feeds